MYOMAO/BmesonTMVA/README.md

 Some rename of the codes may need to be done since some of the codes' names are a little weird.
 Nonetheless, for the moment, let's stick to the names now and see if we can get the fits on the B mesons done.

+## Before you start, Check if you have CMSSW for TMVA##

+If you do not have CMSSW, use the following commands to build CMSSW:

+cmsrel CMSSW_9_4_10
+cd CMSSW_9_4_10/src
+cmsenv

+From now on, everything should be insider the folder CMSSW_9_4_10/src

 ## To START ##

 To get start, first clone the repository from github: